drchrispinnock/gcp-node-example/article.md

 We will install a Tezos node and participate in *nairobinet*.
 This is a test network designed to test the Nairobi protocol which will go live on June 23rd 2023.

 A node keeps the full blockchain data or a subset of it depending on the history mode.
 There are three history modes for a node - *archive*, *full* and *rolling*.
-An archive node has all the blockchain data from the first block (Genesis block) to present day.
-A full node is able to  to provide most information about the chain but has some information summarised to save on space.
+An archive node has all the blockchain data from the first block (Genesis block) to the present day.
+A full node is able to provide most information about the chain but has some information summarised to save on space.
 A rolling node contains enough blocks so that the node can participate in the network.
 We will setup a rolling node because the disc space required is minimal.

 We will use the GCP Compute Engine to bring up a virtual machine with Debian 11 Linux.
 We will install [Octez](https://tezos.gitlab.io), the reference implementation of the Tezos protocol and we will install it using [binary packages](https://pkgbeta.tzinit.org) supplied by the Tezos Foundation.

 Alternatively, you could choose to participate in the production Tezos network *mainnet* but it will take longer to download and import the snapshot.

 The resources for this article can be found at [GitHub](https://github.com/drchrispinnock/gcp-node-example).

 ## Installation